jryu/jryu.github.io/backpacking/gears.markdown

 * [First backpacking trip](https://lighterpack.com/r/vzkn3h)
 * [Currently used gear](https://lighterpack.com/r/rpqtg7)

 Of course, if I was satisfied with the initial gear setup, I would have kept using it.
 I had some regrets, so I started changing items one by one.

-But the reason I share the old gear too is because I'm not sure if I would have chosen the gear I currently use from the very beginning, even if I could turn back time.
-That's why I share both.
+But the reason I also share the old gear too is because I'm not sure if I would have spent more money and chosen the gear I currently use from the very beginning.